This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 It’s simple to get a Grab car or Grab bike from town to any of the tombs, but it gets much harder to get rides between the tombs and from the tombs back to town.

 If you’re going to DIY it, you should be willing to do a lot of walking, wait long periods of time for potential rides, and pay premiums on any vehicle available to give you a lift.
-If that doesn’t sound like your thing, rent a scooter or bicycle or hire a driver for the day.
+If that doesn’t sound like your thing, rent a scooter or bicycle or hire a driver for the day, or join one of these tours.

 3) Chow down on bun bo Hue and other Hue dishes